 Football is definitely a minority sport here and driving through the countryside it's surprising just how many rugby goal posts you see.
 Here's a clip from TVPI, the local TV channel, that gives an idea of the passion and enthusiasm for the game in the south west and the Pays Basque in particular:

 Finally, in case you've been wondering what Pipérade is all about, it's a classic Basque dish and it has to be one of the world's tastiest.
-Sparing no expense, here are the two Roux brothers, owners of the legendary Waterside Inn (3* Michelin) on the banks of the Thames at Bray, to show you how it's made.
+Sparing no expense, here's a chef from Carrefour to show you how it's made.
 This is a really simple dish to prepare and as I said before, it's delicious.
 So, no excuses for not trying it out!

 NB: Try to use the freshest of eggs and Bayonne ham sliced as thinly as possible.